Darkelf2024/Darkelf-Browser/README.md

 Darkelf, a custom PyQt5-based browser, is equipped with a range of advanced security features aimed at safeguarding user privacy and fortifying defenses against online threats.
 The upcoming release of the Darkelf Browser promises an enriching browsing experience, with a strong emphasis on security and privacy.

-Key Highlights and Security Features:
+Key Highlights and Security Features
 1. **AdGuard DNS Integration:** Darkelf Browser incorporates AdGuard DNS, a powerful DNS resolution service designed to block trackers, ads, and phishing domains at the network level.
 By intercepting DNS requests, AdGuard DNS strengthens your browsing privacy while providing a smoother and clutter-free experience.
+(This is in the codebase)

 2. **Content Security Policy (CSP) Enhancements:** Darkelf Browser emphasizes the importance of Content Security Policy (CSP) to mitigate various forms of attacks such as cross-site scripting (XSS) and data injection.
 We are committed to working closely with the community to fine-tune and adapt the CSP policies for optimal protection.